 The last of our food truck legal mistakes is avoiding your lawyer.
 Vendors should meet with their attorneys at least once a year.
 This meeting will provide them with a clear picture of your mobile food business.
 Are you expanding, entering a new market, or having issues with your food truck employees?
 You need to know if all legal angles are covered when changes occur.
 So, take your lawyer to lunch at least once a year to talk about your business.

-While you certainly don’t need an attorney for every step of running your mobile food business, avoiding these common food truck legal mistakes can save you from a lot of headaches.
+You certainly don’t need an attorney for every step of running your mobile food business.
+But, avoiding these common food truck legal mistakes can save you from a lot of headaches.